DeEscalWild: A Real-World Benchmark for Automated De-Escalation Training with SLMs: Detailed Diversity Analysis

 \section{Detailed Diversity Analysis}

-This appendix provides a granular statistical breakdown of the sociodemographic and situational attributes summarized in the main text.
-By explicitly quantifying these dimensions, we demonstrate \tool's alignment with diverse, real-world law enforcement scenarios.
+This appendix provides a granular statistical breakdown of the sociodemographic and situational attributes of \tool, complementing the summary statistics reported in the main text.
+By explicitly quantifying these dimensions, we demonstrate the dataset's coverage of the full spectrum of real-world law enforcement scenarios and its suitability for training models that must generalize across diverse populations and incident types.